bryngemark/LU-student-projects/Wide_Angle_Scattering_Events_Till_Rüber/README.md

 I've been running my code using the latest development image (March 2025).
+To use LDMX code in general, one need to install "denv" and here is a descripton about how to do that: https://ldmx-software.github.io/using/getting-started.html .
+Using the "denv fire" command, scripts that can be found in the repository can be run.
+However, if one wants to run their personal developed code in the LDMX environment, one needs to use "just" instead of "denv".
+An installation guide to "just" can be found here: https://ldmx-software.github.io/developing/getting-started.html .
+There it is also described how to clone the current LDMX-SW repository so that one can make and test changes on the own computer.

-It can be run through the following steps:
+The files used in this project work can be run through the following steps:

 1. sim_GPS.py - "taskset -c 0,1,2 just fire sim_GPS.py 10000 60"

 This produces 10000 wide angle scattering events and runs the reconstrcution